Should You Get Your Real Estate License in Multiple States? blog post image

 What is real estate license portability?

 Real estate license portability is the ability to work in a different state while using your current and active real estate license.
-If you're licensed to work in the state of Massachusetts, you can use your license in a state that recognizes our license.
+If you're licensed to work in the state of Massachusetts you might be able to use your license in a state that will temporarily recognize our license.
 This allows you to operate in multiple states without sitting for an exam.
-However, real estate license portability is not meant to be permanent.
-It's for one-off transactions.
+However, real estate license portability is not meant to be permanent, and doesn't mean that you are licensed in the other state.
+It's for one-off transactions only.
 If you intend to move permanently to the state, you should obtain a real estate license in that state.

 There are three types of real estate license portability laws: